borkdude/blog/posts/oss-updates-mar-apr-2026.md

 Several SCI fixes were made to improve Clojure compatibility between babashka and Clojure.
 E.g. records can now support extending to `IFn` which was a blocker for some Clojure libs that tried to run in `bb` so far.

 Clj-kondo `2026.04.15` got a few new linters thanks to [@jramosg](https://github.com/jramosg) for stewarding most of these.
-It also has better out of the box [potemkin](https://github.com/clj-commons/potemkin) support and a wave of performance improvements by [@alexander-yakushev](https://github.com/alexander-yakushev).
+It also has better out of the box [potemkin](https://github.com/clj-commons/potemkin) support, and [@alexander-yakushev](https://github.com/alexander-yakushev) contributed a wave of performance improvements.

 Here are updates about the projects/libraries I've worked on in the last two months in more detail.